My name is Kevin, and I am…The Squirrel Whisperer.

 3) Plant Large Bulbs Deeply.
 Because squirrels won’t dig more than a few inches beneath the soil surface, it makes sense to plant your large bulbs deeply.
 Tulips can — and should — be planted 8 inches deep.

 4) Use Chicken Wire.
 I’ve noticed that large public gardens (including Dumbarton Oaks) use chicken wire to protect their large swaths of bulbs.
-There are two ways to employ the wire: Lay it directly atop the bulbs, and then cover bulbs and wire with soil; OR, cover the bulbs first with soil, and then with the wire, pegging it in place with rocks or bricks.
+There are two ways to employ the wire: Lay it directly atop the bulbs, and then cover bulbs and wire with soil; OR, cover the bulbs first with soil, and then add the wire, pegging it down with rocks or bricks.
 With the latter method, the wire can be removed when the bulbs sprout in spring.

 5) Sprinkle Deer-Repellant Granules Over the Bed.
 According to some gardeners, the same smelly granules that keep deer at bay will also thwart squirrels.
 I have not tested this method, and thus can not vouch for its effectiveness.